ULL-ESIT-PL/async-js-series-webpack/README.md

 ℹ ｢wdm｣: Compiled successfully.
 ```

-When we visit [http://localhost:9000/](http://localhost:9000/) we see somehting like this:
+When we visit [http://localhost:9000/](http://localhost:9000/) we see something like this:

 ![images/webpack-serving-loadscript.png](images/webpack-serving-loadscript.png)